Course Outline

 Ethical

-2 Identify and reflect on fundamental analytical and interpersonal skills at individual, team and community levels.
+2 Demonstrate the ability to exercise professional judgement through effective and purposeful interpersonal communication skills at individual, group/team and community levels.
 Knowledgeable

 Empowered